 This profile is part of a paid investor education campaign.*

 ePower Metals Inc (TSXV:EPWR) is a resource exploration company focused on advancing a high-quality portfolio of cobalt projects, with the goal of providing cobalt to the ever-growing rechargeable battery sector.
-Currently, ePower Metals is dedicated to exploring and advancing its flagship Panther Creek cobalt property, for which it has entered into an options agreement with Utah Mineral Resources LLC (UMR) for a 100 percent interest.
+Currently, ePower Metals is dedicated to exploring and advancing its Brokopondo and Panther Creek cobalt properties.

-The Panther Creek property is situated upon Idaho’s cobalt belt, a proven region rich in mining history and historical cobalt mining projects. ePower Metals’ property is located alongside the eCobalt Ram property, which has a measured and indicated resource of 3.44 million tonnes at 0.59 percent cobalt and 0.73 percent copper.
-To date, the company has conducted soil and rock sampling initiatives, and is in the process of executing further groundwork in order to determine drill targets and better understand the potential for an economic resource.
+The Panther Creek property is situated upon Idaho’s cobalt belt, a proven region rich in mining history and historical cobalt mining projects. ePower Metals’ property is located alongside the eCobalt Solutions (TSX:ECS; OTCQX:ECSIF; FRA:ECO) Idaho cobalt property, which has a measured and indicated resource of 45.7 million pounds of cobalt, 65.8 million pounds of copper and 68,000 ounces of gold.

-Moving forward, ePower Metals will continue to develop its portfolio using a multi-pronged growth strategy that could include the acquisition of non-core cobalt assets; underperforming cobalt companies; bulk tonnage targets hosted in laterite; and high-grade, narrow-vein, direct-ship ore special projects.
+Moving forward, ePower Metals will continue to develop its portfolio using a multi-pronged growth strategy that could include the acquisition of non-core cobalt assets; underperforming cobalt companies; bulk tonnage targets hosted in laterite; and high-grade, narrow-vein, direct-ship ore.
 To this effect, the company has been investigating potential opportunities in Mexico and South America, where cobalt has been underexplored.
-The company plans to execute on acquisitions within the first half of 2018 and bring in partners to work on these assets where possible.

 ePower Metals is led by a group of executives with a deep understanding of the full mining cycle.
 This includes company chairman, Alan Savage, who brings 50 years of capital market experience, and CEO Michael Collins, who has worked both in the mining engineering space and in advancing projects towards production with large mining entities.
 The management team is also significantly invested in the company, holding 16 percent of shares.

-- Option agreement for 100 percent interest in strategic property in proven Idaho cobalt belt
+- Panther Creek option agreement for 100 percent interest in strategic property in proven Idaho cobalt belt

 - Strategically positioned in a cobalt market forecasting higher prices and increases in demand